Lightouse city: Cologne

 Which smart solutions are we using?

-The 12 smart solutions are being implemented in Mülheim, a vibrant area in the North-East of Cologne which is currently undergoing a process of regeneration.
+The smart solutions were implemented in Mülheim, a vibrant area in the North-East of Cologne which is currently undergoing a process of regeneration.

 Low Energy District - solutions 1-4